Stacy A. Geisler, DDS, PhD

 Meet Dr. Geisler

-Dr. Stacy Geisler is the first female, board certified oral and maxillofacial surgeon in the history of the state of Oregon.
-Now with over twenty-five years of surgical practice, she focuses her clinical activities on facial reconstruction and implant surgery.
-She is constantly seeking out new technology and surgical advances in order to improve care for her patients.
+Dr. Stacy Geisler is the first female, board certified, oral and maxillofacial surgeon in the history of the state of Oregon.
+With more than 25 years in practice, she focuses her clinical activities on facial reconstruction and dental implant surgery.
+Her mission: to care for patients in such a way that they feel loved and supported as she and her team provides care for them.

 Dr. Geisler began her early professional life as a firefighter and thus enjoys physical training such as running, weightlifting and yoga during off hours.

-A lifelong lover of the arts, she and her husband Bill support the Portland Center Stage Theater and the Portland Museum of Art.
-When she isn’t busy putting out fires or operating, Dr. Geisler enjoys spending time with Bill and their many friends.
+A lifelong lover of the arts, she and her husband, Bill, support the Portland Center Stage Theater and the Portland Museum of Art.
+She also enjoys spending time with Bill and their many friends.

 Dental Mission Trips

-In February of 2005, Dr. Geisler had a chance to spend two weeks in Senegal sponsored by World Vision and her church, Lake Grove Presbyterian.
+Dr. Geisler had the opportunity to spend two weeks working in Senegal in February 2005.
+World Vision and her church, Lake Grove Presbyterian, sponsored the medical mission trip.
+She was the only dentist participating.

-She went with a group to do health care; she was the only dentist.
-“I was by myself,” she says.
+“I was by myself,” she said.
 “I didn’t have any electricity or plumbing, I didn’t have any assistants.
 Our team consisted of two nurses and two physicians and me.”

-She mainly extracted teeth.
-“Every child I saw in the village had terrible tooth decay, in part because they had radically changed their diet because they had had a locust infestation that had destroyed their millet crop, which is their staple.”
+Dr. Geisler focused on extracting teeth.
+“Every child I saw in the village had terrible tooth decay, in part, because they had radically changed their diet.
+A locust infestation destroyed their millet crop, which is their dietary staple.”

-She also spent some time with a local dentist.
-The team brought over $30,000 worth of donated medications and antibiotics.
+She also spent some time with a local dentist and taught him some oral surgical techniques.
+The team brought with them $30,000 worth of donated medications and antibiotics used during the duration of the trip to treat the villagers.

 West Africa 2005 & 2006